Reezi-bops/HCI-Project/Readme.md

 ---

-## ✨ My Story

-NOIRÉL is more than just a project—it's a reflection of my journey as a designer and developer.
-I’ve always been fascinated by the way fashion allows people to express themselves and stand out from the crowd.
-Inspired by the streets, music, and urban culture, I wanted to bring my own vision to life through a brand that blends style with authenticity.

-The idea for NOIRÉL started small, as a concept sketched out in my notebook.
-But I knew I wanted to do more than design clothes—I wanted to learn how to build an **entire website** from scratch.
-With determination and curiosity, I began learning HTML, CSS, and JavaScript, diving into the world of web development for the first time.

-This website is the result of months of learning, experimenting, and growing.
-Every page—whether it's the shop, cart, checkout, or about page—represents a milestone in my coding journey.
-I worked hard to make sure the site not only looks clean and modern but also provides a smooth and intuitive experience for visitors.

-Along the way, I faced many challenges: figuring out how to properly link files, making sure the design was responsive, and ensuring the cart functionality worked just right.
-But every obstacle helped me learn something new, and seeing everything come together has been incredibly rewarding.

-NOIRÉL is still a work in progress, and I’m excited to continue improving it—adding new features, enhancing the design, and maybe even connecting it to a real backend someday.

-Thank you for checking out my project!
-I hope you enjoy browsing through NOIRÉL and find inspiration in both the style and the story behind it.

----

 ## 🚀 Why I Built This

 - The main reason: **It’s a school project** where I was tasked with creating a full website.